Health Services at Seattle Public Schools

 Nurses work with students, families, and school staff to assure that all children participate fully in Seattle Public Schools educational programs.
 This begins with daily attendance, being well-rested, well-fed, and ready to learn.
 Our goal is that all children are successful in school.

-Please call your child's school nurse if you have any questions about your child's health at school.
-Find your school's nurse.
+Please call your child's school and connect with the nurse if you have any questions about your child's health at school.
+Check here to find school contact number.

 School nurses serve all students enrolled in Seattle Public Schools.
 The nurse's role is to assure that students receive required screenings, are compliant with immunization laws, have required individual health plans (IHPs) in place, school staff are trained on the essential and, individual needs of students with chronic health conditions.